João Silva (photographer): Conflict and war photographer

 On 23 October 2010, Silva stepped on a land mine while on patrol with US soldiers in Kandahar, Afghanistan and lost his left leg below the knee, and his right leg from just above it.

 In 2011 Silva spoke at Bronx Documentary Center in New York about his life as photojournalist.
 His speech was published in The New York Times and the lens.blogs.nytimes.com.
 He told the audience: "I don't really use the term 'war photographer' in describing myself...
 But as a photojournalist, you have a lot more responsibilities than just being at war."
 He continued: "I'm a historian with a camera, and hopefully my pictures use the medium to capture history, or to tell a story, or to highlight somebody else's suffering.
 That's ultimately why I continue doing it, and why I want to continue doing it."

 Silva spoke in the section "The Human Being Behind the Camera" of that some people think behind the camera is a machine, a photographer without any feelings.
 He said that he was often asked how it was possible that he could photograph such cruel pictures.
 His answer was: "If you want to help people, then you should not become a photographer".
 But he said also, "We help people all the time."
 To take wounded people in his car to the hospital or to help just with small things was just normal too.
-But not every time, how Marinovich explained in his Book.
+But not every time, as Marinovich explained in his book.